Frequenty Asked Questions

 Q: How do I request services?

-A: The first step is to fill out and submit the online service request form.
+A: The first step is to submit the online service request form (see Forms in the right side bar).
 The core manager should contact you with a service quote within two days.
 Once an agreement is made, you will complete the mice transfer form to ship into our vivarium.

 Q: How do I transfer my mice into your facility?

-A: VT investigator or Phenotyping Core Coordinator submits the form "Request for Transfer of Rodents from Non-Commercial Facilities" to Velma McMurray, firstname.lastname@example.org and Charles Nwaihesie, email@example.com.
+A: VT investigator or Metabolism Core Manager submits the form "Request for Transfer of Rodents from Non-Commercial Facilities" to Velma McMurray, email@example.com and Charles Nwaihesie, firstname.lastname@example.org.

 Q: How will I be charged for services?

 A: If you are an internal (on-campus) user, select an Interdepartmental Service Request in Hokiemart.
-Choose Metabolic Phenotyping Core as the supplier, which will generate a purchase order.
+Choose Metabolism Core as the supplier, which will generate a purchase order.
 Once the service is completed, the core manager will recover the charges.

 If you are an external (off-campus) user, after the service is completed, the core manager will send you an invoice to pay directly.